TheCatstronautFromEarth/ColorMixer/README.md

 Future ideas:
 - Implementing a pointer that picks up every color on the desktop
 - More cue settings
-- Controlling SmartHome WLAN lights with Tuya
+- Controlling SmartHome WLAN lights with Tuya (JSON, MQTT)
 - Controlling DMX lights over WLAN using an ESP8266